GriffinPlus/dotnet-libs-common/README.md

 This namespace provides threading specific functionality and contains the following classes:

+- Asynchronous Primitives (derived from Stephen Cleary's [AsyncEx](https://github.com/stephencleary/AsyncEx) library)
-- `AsyncContext`: Async/await capable synchronization context (derived from Stephen Cleary's work)
+  - `AsyncContext`: Async/await capable synchronization context
-- `AsyncContextThread`: Async/await capable worker thread (derived from Stephen Cleary's work)
+  - `AsyncContextThread`: Async/await capable worker thread
+  - `AsyncReaderWriterLock`: Async/await capable reader-writer-lock (**not recursive**)
 - `LocklessStack<T>`: A thread-safe stack implementation using interlocked operations only.
 - `MonitorSynchronizedEnumerator<T>`: An enumerator that keeps a monitor locked until it is disposed.
 - `ReaderWriterLockSlimAutoLock`: A helper that locks a `ReaderWriterLockSlim` when created and releases it appropriately when disposed.